2023 Moose River Atlassing Trip Log

 Connecticut Warbler (Photo credit: Sheila Craig)

-It was our second day in a row of rising at 4:45 to a cold morning to conduct Point Counts (still in 17UMS83), and then eat brunch, pack and travel down river to the next location.
+It was our second day in a row of rising at 4:45 to a cold morning for the purpose of conducting point counts (still in 17UMS83), and then eating brunch, packing and travelling down river to the next location.
 There were designated point counts on both sides of the river here, but it was impossible to get to the ones on the opposite south shore as they are in the middle of a set of rapids, so we focused on the ones accessible from near the campsite.
-Like yesterday, our 3 teams of 2 each conducted 4 point counts.
+Like yesterday, our three teams of two each conducted four point counts.

 Barb recording bird sightings between point counts (Photo credit: Sheila Craig)